 There has been no systematic collection of data for this Atlas as took place, for example, in the Southern African Bird Atlas Project (Harrison 1997).
 Instead I contacted all persons I knew of who had made ornithological observations in Mauritania and neighbouring areas and I also studied as much as possible of the ornithological literature of the country and surroundings.
-By these means I obtained data from 114 sources of which 78 furnished data from Mauritania.
+By these means I obtained data from 122 sources of which 86 furnished data from Mauritania.
 These sources are identified on the Sources page.
 The sources were of several types: published books and articles, unpublished reports, database dumps from organizations and emailed notes or tables from individual or groups of observers.
 In 2007, a colleague and I designed a data entry form of 27 columns, each row of which would contain one record.
 This was translated into French by Raphaël Bussière.
 A few sources completed the data entry form with records.
 I transcribed records from the other sources to data entry forms, often by automated procedures controlled by macros.
 The sources table gives the number of records so derived from each source, which varied from 1 to 17,186.
-The collection of data went on from March 2007 to March 2014.
+The collection of data went on from March 2007 to December 2017.

 Species distribution maps

 Holarctic wintering is defined as a record in December or January (Browne 1982) of a known Holarctic migrant.
 Most Holarctic migrants to Mauritania come from northern Eurasia (Palaearctic) but some individuals from North America (Nearctic), e.g. Turnstone Arenaria interpres (Isenmann 2006) and Northern Wheatear Oenanthe oenanthe (Bairlein et al 2011).
-Breeding evidence is indicated with two categories: "strong" and "weaker". "strong" means that a reliable observer has reported eggs, chicks or newly fledged young, or that there have been published reports of breeding at a given site over several years. "weaker" means that such behaviour as nest building, injury-feigning, territorial display, territorial song has been observed, or that there have been isolated published reports of breeding without further evidence being provided.
+Breeding evidence is indicated with two categories: "strong" and "weaker". "strong" means that a reliable observer has reported eggs, chicks or newly fledged young, or that there have been published reports of breeding at a given site over several years. "weaker" means that only such behaviour as nest building, injury-feigning, territorial display or territorial song has been observed, or that there have been isolated published reports of breeding without further evidence being provided.

 Website: Created with Microsoft FrontPage and LeechFTP

 Many thanks to the numerous observers named on the Sources page who provided the records on which this Atlas is based.
 Several other observers provided records for areas close to Mauritania in Senegal, Mali and Western Sahara (Morocco).
-Their data will influence predicted distributions and their contributions will be acknowledged when these distributions are included.
+Their data will influence predicted distributions and their contributions will be acknowledged if and when such distributions are included.
 Warm thanks also to Alan Morton, creator of the DMAP software (http://www.dmap.co.uk), who unfailingly furnished advice and guidance when I needed it and to Raphaël Bussière for translating into French data entry forms and instructions.